siderolabs/omni-docs/content/docs/how-to-guides/how-to-patch-a-machine/index.md

 ---
-title: "How to Create a Patch For Cluster Control Planes"
+title: "How to Create a Patch For Cluster Machines"
-description: "A guide on how to create a config patch for the control plane machine set of a cluster."
+description: "A guide on how to create a config patch for a machine in a cluster."
 draft: false
 weight: 60
 ---

-This guide shows you how to create a patch for the control plane machine set of a cluster.
+This guide shows you how to create a patch for a machine in a cluster.

 Upon logging in, click the "Clusters" menu item on the left.
 Now, select "Config Patches" from the menu under the elipsis: